geohazards-tep/InSAR-GMTSAR/README.md

 ##### Using the releases

 Log on the developer cloud sandbox.
-Download the rpm package from https://github.com/Terradue/InSAR-GMTSAR/releases.
+Download the RPM package from https://github.com/geohazards-tep/InSAR-GMTSAR/releases.
 Install the downloaded package by running these commands in a shell:

 ```bash